adobe/htl-spec/SPECIFICATION.md

 ${'#.00' @ format=myNumber, type='number'} <!--/* Forced formatting type */-->
 ${'#.00' @ format=myNumber, locale='de'} <!--/* Locale */-->
 ```
+The formatting pattern supports both a positive and negative pattern, separated by semicolon.
+Each subpattern can have a prefix, a numeric part and a suffix.
+The negative subpattern can only change the prefix or/and suffix.
+The following characters are supported, at minimum:
+* 0 - digit, shows as 0 if absent
+* # - digit, does not show if absent
+* . - decimal separator
+* - - minus sign
+* , - grouping separator
+* E - separator between mantissa and exponent
+* ; - subpattern boundary
+* % - multiply by 100 and show as percentage

+Characters can be escaped in prefix or suffix using single quotes.
+Single quotes are escaped as two in row.

 #### 1.2.3. i18n
 This option internationalises strings.